 Although visitation orders vary based on a family’s specific circumstances, there are a few basic frameworks from which courts can choose.
 For example, a standard visitation schedule will set aside certain weekdays or weekends that the noncustodial parent will have custody of the child.
 These are the most common types of visitation orders.
 In situations where the noncustodial parent’s ability to keep the child safe is in question, the court will order what is referred to as supervised visitation.
 These orders also set aside certain times for the child to visit the noncustodial parent, but require that the child be accompanied by a supervising adult or professional agency.
 If a judge decides that allowing the child to visit the noncustodial parent would be harmful to his or her health, physically or emotionally, the judge will order no visitation.
 This is most common when there is a history of domestic violence or child abuse.

 Call Today to Discuss Your Case With a Dedicated Pleasanton Child Custody Attorney

-If you are considering a divorce and have questions about who will retain custody of your child, please contact the Law Office of James P. White at (925) 271-0999 to speak with an experienced attorney who can address your concerns.
+If you are considering a divorce and have questions about who will retain custody of your child, please contact the White Oak Law at (925) 271-0999 to speak with an experienced attorney who can address your concerns.